-I’m paranoid about my passport.
+I’m paranoid about losing my passport and finding myself stuck somewhere.
 Scanned copies of the info page stay in my backpack, computer bag, and cross-body purse.
 If I’m in transit, I make sure to have eyes on it once every hour and keep it in a zippered pouch or my hand.

 So, I felt vigilant but prepared when I was leaving Rome last May.

 I thanked my host.
 I walked to the ticket kiosk.
-I got a ticket for the next train to Fiumicino and walked across the lobby, down the stairs, and to the correct platform.
+I got a ticket for the next train to Fiumicino, walked across the lobby, down the stairs, and to the correct platform.

-The trains arrive every 15 to 30 minutes, so I didn’t have to wait long.
+The trains arrive every 15 to 30 minutes, which meant I didn’t have to wait long.
 Just as I was waiting for passengers to exit the train I realized that the only thing in my hand… was my phone.

 Just my phone.
 NOT my passport.